Learn how to calculate apartment rental tax in the Czech Republic, from deductible activities & tax discounts to different tax regimes.

 Czech Real Estate & Apartment Rental Taxes

 The so-called Apartment Rental Tax in the Czech Republic entails tax obligations for owners of income-generating real estate.
 Rental tax is part of personal income tax, and property lessors will pay this every year on March 31.
+The tax amount for renting a flat depends on income rental income amount.
+The apartment rent price in 2024 is 420 CZK per meter square in Prague without all other costs related to living in an apartment, such as utilities, maintenance, or additional fees.

 However, taxing Czech real estate income has its own rules which differ from reporting personal income.
 In this guide, we’ll share who has to pay real estate income tax in the Czech Republic, and how to calculate it.
 We’ll also cover deductible expenses, and help you find which tax regime is best for you.